nyagamunene/supermq-docs/docs/bootstrap.md

 ### Using curl request for secure bootstrap configuration

-Here is a guide on how to get secure bootstrap configuration.

 - *Encrypt the external key.*

-First, you need to encrypt the external key of your thing using AES encryption.
+First, encrypt the external key of your thing using AES encryption.
 The encryption key is specified by the `MG_BOOTSTRAP_ENCRYPT_KEY` environment variable.
-You can use a library or utility that supports AES encryption to do this.
-Here's an example of how you encrypt using golang:
+Use a library or utility that supports AES encryption to do this.
+Here's an example of how to encrypt using golang:
 ```bash
 package main